AusDTO/service-handbook/_capability/6-quality/index.md

 ### Indications that you're operating at level 2

-- Code analysis tools are used to identify code coverage, which is near 100% for the majority the code base, and particularly hairy sections of the code have several tests to ensure the edge cases work.
+- Code analysis tools are used to identify code coverage which is near 80% to 90% of the code base, with particularly complex sections of the code having several tests to ensure the edge cases work.
+Code coverage metrics identify areas of the code which aren't tested enough, not that you've finished testing.
 - Automated integration and acceptance testing tools are used to ensure that the overarching system works as expected.
 User stories are used as input to acceptance testing, allowing the
 -  Dependency injection and mocking frameworks are used to isolate the components under-test from the rest of the system, allowing the components to be tested for a variety of circumstances independently of the dependencies, such as a database and time dependent actions like reminders.